patternss/korona_kartta/README.md

-# korona_kartta (this app is deprcitated do the the end of the pandemic and the deprecation of the database by THL.
+# korona_kartta (this app is deprcetated do the the end of the pandemic and the deprecation of the database by THL.
 The purpose of this repository is to function as a portfolio peace.)

 - A web-app that presents the amount of new infection cases in Finland by major regions.
 - Uses a nodejs server and an express app.